 NBA: LeBron James scores 30 points again as Miami Heat beat LA Clippers

-LeBron James once again demonstrated his quality as the Miami Heat coasted to a 111-89 victory over the Pacific Division leading Los Angeles Clippers.
+LeBron James score 30 points again as the Miami Heat coasted to a 111-89 victory over the Pacific leaders LA Clippers.

 James poured in 30 points and Dwayne Wade contributed 20 as strong showings in the second and third quarters allowed the Heat to rest their star man in the final period.